 DataOps stands for “Data and Operations”.
 In a DataOps model, data engineers, scientists and analysts join the “DevOps team”.
 The goal of DataOps is to speed up the development of applications based on Big Data.
 This approach guarantees that applications enable a more flexible and efficient use of data, leading to more sales.

-To sum up, these methodologies, based on Agile, are more than a different approach to development.
+To sum up, these methodologies are more than a different approach to development and IT.
 They aim to boost efficiency, quality and security by encouraging a closer collaboration across IT teams.
-So, the adoption of DevOps, DevSecOps and DataOps best practices also involves a cultural change.
-Besides, by leveraging Agile principles such as automation, these methodologies lead to faster delivery times, continuous improvement and more innovation.
+So, their adoption also involves a cultural change.
+Moreover, by leveraging Agile principles such as automation, these methodologies lead to faster delivery times, continuous improvement and more innovation.